canonical/mysql-operator/docs/explanation/roles.md

 +-----------+------------------+
 ```

-Additionally, there is a dedicated role created to ease the integration with Charmed MySQL Router: `charmed_router`.
+Additionally, the role `charmed_router` is available to ease the integration with [Charmed MySQL Router](https://charmhub.io/mysql-router).
 This role contains all the necessary permissions for a MySQL Router relation user to operate.

-### Charmed MySQL 8.0 database-level roles
+### Charmed MySQL database-level roles

-Charmed MySQL 8.0 also introduces database level roles, with permissions tied to each database that's created.
+Charmed MySQL also introduces database level roles, with permissions tied to each database that's created.
 Example for a database named `test`:

 ```text